 The sizes of our grants generally range from $500 to $5,000.
 Applicants may apply for amounts outside of these guidelines if documentation supports the nature of the request.

 In order to assure fairness, consistency and as much objectivity as possible in the grant allocation process, all grant requests will be accepted and treated on an equal basis.
 The Foundation Board will not consider a grant request unless it includes all of the following:

 - A copy of the organization’s 501(c)(3) Certification from the Federal Government (Tax Reform Act of 1969)

-- Copy of the organization’s most recent annual report and current financial statements (or other documents which provide a financial picture of the organization).
-Administrative costs, as a percentage of the budget, should be provided
+- Copy of the organization’s most recent Detailed Balance Sheet and Income Statement.
+Administrative costs, as a percentage of the budget, should also be provided.

 Questions should be directed to: Carolyn Mackenzie

 We will begin accepting grant applications on April 1, 2019 and must be received by May 10, 2019 for consideration.